thlinux1107/Electron/docs/api/app.md

 If `categories` is `null` the previously set custom Jump List (if any) will be replaced by the standard Jump List for the app (managed by Windows).

-`JumpListCategory` objects should have the following properties:

-* `type` String - One of the following:
-  * `tasks` - Items in this category will be placed into the standard `Tasks` category.
-There can be only one such category, and it will always be displayed at the bottom of the Jump List.
-  * `frequent` - Displays a list of files frequently opened by the app, the name of the category and its items are set by Windows.
-  * `recent` - Displays a list of files recently opened by the app, the name of the category and its items are set by Windows.
-Items may be added to this category indirectly using `app.addRecentDocument(path)`.
-  * `custom` - Displays tasks or file links, `name` must be set by the app.
-* `name` String - Must be set if `type` is `custom`, otherwise it should be omitted.
-* `items` Array - Array of `JumpListItem` objects if `type` is `tasks` or `custom`, otherwise it should be omitted.

-**Note:** If a `JumpListCategory` object has neither the `type` nor the `name` property set then its `type` is assumed to be `tasks`.
-If the `name` property is set but the `type` property is omitted then the `type` is assumed to be `custom`.

 **Note:** Users can remove items from custom categories, and Windows will not allow a removed item to be added back into a custom category until **after** the next successful call to `app.setJumpList(categories)`.
 Any attempt to re-add a removed item to a custom category earlier than that will result in the entire custom category being omitted from the Jump List.
 The list of removed items can be obtained using `app.getJumpListSettings()`.

-`JumpListItem` objects should have the following properties:

-* `type` String - One of the following:
-  * `task` - A task will launch an app with specific arguments.
-  * `separator` - Can be used to separate items in the standard `Tasks` category.
-  * `file` - A file link will open a file using the app that created the Jump List, for this to work the app must be registered as a handler for the file type (though it doesn't have to be the default handler).
-* `path` String - Path of the file to open, should only be set if `type` is `file`.
-* `program` String - Path of the program to execute, usually you should specify `process.execPath` which opens the current program.
-Should only be set if `type` is `task`.
-* `args` String - The command line arguments when `program` is executed.
-Should only be set if `type` is `task`.
-* `title` String - The text to be displayed for the item in the Jump List.
-  Should only be set if `type` is `task`.
-* `description` String - Description of the task (displayed in a tooltip).
-  Should only be set if `type` is `task`.
-* `iconPath` String - The absolute path to an icon to be displayed in a Jump List, which can be an arbitrary resource file that contains an icon (e.g. `.ico`, `.exe`, `.dll`).
-You can usually specify `process.execPath` to show the program icon.
-* `iconIndex` Integer - The index of the icon in the resource file.
-If a resource file contains multiple icons this value can be used to specify the zero-based index of the icon that should be displayed for this task.
-If a resource file contains only one icon, this property should be set to zero.

 Here's a very simple example of creating a custom Jump List: